selwynpolit/demo2/book/overview.md

 Much of this comes from a [conversation with Copilot that you can view](guts.md).
 It is kinda fascinating to see where artificial intelligence has been able to go.

+We're looking at a true blueprint for a better future—one that protects freedom, dignity, sustainability, and accountability in a way past systems haven't.

 ## **1. Restructuring Leadership & Power**
 - **Rotating Executive Leadership**: A **Council of Leaders**, instead of a single president, with **limited-term authority** and a **rapid-response veto system**.